RIAPS/riaps-apps/apps-vu/DistributedEstimator/README.md

 The following steps can be used to pull this application into an Eclipse project.

-0) Pull the content of this repository.
+1) Pull the content of this repository.

-1) Create a "C/C++" project from "Existing Code as Makefile Project".
+2) Create a "C/C++" project from "Makefile Project with Existing Code".

-2) Select the application files under the "Cpp" folder in the local copy of the repository, and select "Linux GCC" toolchain for indexer settings.
+3) Select the application files under the "Cpp" folder in the local copy of the repository, and select "Linux GCC" toolchain for indexer settings.
+The same can be done for the application under the "Mixed" folder.

-3) Build files are provided with the project to allow compilation for both amd64 and armhf libraries of the components.
-The makefile will utilize the project specific CMakeLists.txt file and toolchain specific .cmake files (.toolchain.amd64.cmake and .toolchain.arm-linux-gnueabihf.cmake).
-The CMakeList.txt file has application specific instructions.
+4) The "compselection.sh" file identifies the application JSON file name and the language used for each component.
+This file is currently created by the developer once the components are defined in the model file.
+If multiple components are listed for a language type, they are delimited by a space and double quotes are needed around the group.

-4) Create build targets for both the amd64 and armhf architectures, along with a generic clean target.
-Default setup works, names typically used are build-amd64 and build-armhf.
+5) Create build targets for both the amd64 and armhf architectures, along with a realclean target.
+Default setup works, names typically used are all-amd64 and all-armhf.
+The make commands can be found in the "makefile".

-5) For C++ indexing, add include paths to the project properties.
-Under "C/C++ General" and then "Paths and Symbols", add the following GNU C++ Includes for this project:
+6) For C++ indexing, add include paths to the project properties.
+Under "C/C++ General" and then "Paths and Symbols", add the following GNU C++ Includes for this project under both GNU C and GNU C++:

 - /usr/include/python3.6m
 - /opt/riaps/amd64/include
 - /opt/riaps/amd64/include/pybind11/include
-- /DistributedEstimatorCpp/include (this is a workspace path)
+- /Cpp/include (this is a workspace path and depends on the project name, utilize "Workspace" navigation when adding this directory path)

-6) To easily access the RIAPS platform tools from within Eclipse, import the [riaps_ctrl.launch](https://github.com/RIAPS/riaps-pycom/blob/master/bin/riaps_ctrl.launch) and [riaps_deplo.launch](https://github.com/RIAPS/riaps-pycom/blob/master/bin/riaps_deplo.launch) files.
+7) To easily access the RIAPS platform tools from within Eclipse, import the [riaps_ctrl.launch](https://github.com/RIAPS/riaps-pycom/blob/master/bin/riaps_ctrl.launch) and [riaps_deplo.launch](https://github.com/RIAPS/riaps-pycom/blob/master/bin/riaps_deplo.launch) files.

 >Note: Once imported, be sure to uncheck the "Build before launch" flag which is automatically checked under the "Build" tab of each of these imported external tool configurations.